 Video recordings by Andrei Botnaru

-Produced by „Vasile Alecsandri” National Theater, Iași
+Produced by „Vasile Alecsandri” National theatre, Iași

 Magyarosaurus Dacus